George Talbot, 4th Earl of Shrewsbury: Film, fiction, television

 The Earl of Shrewsbury is depicted by Gavin O'Connor in the Showtime series The Tudors.
 In the series, the Earl of Shrewsbury is depicted as a much younger man (approximately 30).
 At the time of the Pilgrimage of Grace in 1536, which is when he is featured in The Tudors, historically he was 70 yrs old.
 The date also confirms that he had to have been the 4th Earl of Shrewsbury; as titles are passed on only after a noble dies.
 The Tudors has been known to disregard the real ages of historical figures when casting roles.

+He appears briefly in episode 1 of the TV adaptation of Wolf Hall, portrayed by James Laurenson, giving evidence in Henry's favour at the Legatine Court considering the legitimacy of Henry's marriage to Catherine of Aragon.
+His age is accurately portrayed.

-He is a minor character in H.F.M.
-Prescott's novel The Man on a Donkey, which tells the story of the Pilgrimage of Grace.
+He is a minor character in H. F. M. Prescott's novel The Man on a Donkey, which tells the story of the Pilgrimage of Grace.